 We are entering a more compassionate, open-minded and equitable world, borne out of a storm of tragedies spotlighted during the pandemic.
 As a leader, it is your role to create policies and practices that foster cultural diversity in the workplace for your employees and customers.

-In addition to the practical tips below, let my executive leadership coaching program be your guide.
+In addition to the practical tips below, let my leadership keynote speaking event and executive leadership coaching program be your guide.
 The work you will need to do to change your company’s culture may be challenging, but the benefits of diversity and inclusion in the workplace are deep, powerful and incredibly impactful.

 The Benefits of Diversity and Inclusion in the Workplace

 While some companies have never addressed cultural diversity in the workplace, most companies have recently begun increasing their focus in this area.
 No matter which category your company falls into, the benefits of workplace diversity are well worth your time and effort.
 Studies show that diversity can increase creativity and innovation, improve decision-making and lead to stronger financial performance.

 Is your business as diverse as the world is?

 If your company doesn’t reflect the same faces your customers see in the world, it may be time to incorporate diversity and inclusion in the workplace.
 Each unique trait your employees possess needs to be met with understanding and acceptance.
 By valuing differences – such as gender, age, race, ethnicity, religion, disability and sexual orientation – you will create an inclusive workplace that your employees will feel honored to be part of.
 And by strategically creating opportunities for each person’s specific experience, education, knowledge, skill set and personality, you are setting your employees and your company up for success.

 If you aren’t already cultivating cultural diversity in the workplace, you need to begin now.
 In addition to working with an executive business coach, the following strategies for managing diversity in the workplace are a great way to start.

 How Can You Foster Cultural Diversity in the Workplace?